matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 - There will be a greeting stored on a smart contract on zkSync.
 - The user will be able to get the greeting after the dApp page is loaded.
 - The user will be able to change the greeting on the smart contract.
 - The user will be able to select the token that they want to pay the fee with.
+By the default the tutorial supports only a single token: ether.
+An example on how to pay fees with ERC20 tokens will be shown in the [paying fees using testnet paymaster](#paying-fees-using-testnet-paymaster).
+If you decide to build a project on mainnet, you should read the documentation for the paymaster you are going to use.

 ## Prerequisites